Updated 22 Sept 2018

 On the social issues side, there’s posts about cohesion work, gaslighting, running a community project and lots more.

-We also now offer resources at A Modest Argument, giving our subscribers free Islamic resources and providing family-friendly learning tools for Muslims.
+We also now offer resources at A Modest Argument, offering free Islamic resources and providing family-friendly learning tools for Muslims.

-There's community and personal development resources, and blogging tools too- project plans, calendars, worksheets and other goodies.
-Subscribe for free and check them out on our Resources page.
+There’s community and personal development resources, and blogging tools too – project plans, calendars, worksheets and other goodies.
+Check them out on our Resources page.